-- 1. Meditation is a process of REMOVING the fluctuations and "mind matter" to reveal the true, radiant inner-nature.
+- 1. Meditation is a process of REMOVING the fluctuations and "mind matter" to reveal the true inner nature.
 It is not a practice of adding anything. - 2.
-Meditation is a cultivation of "the middle way," or a balanced cultivation of activity and restfulness. - 3.
-Meditation is developing a passive, observing, non-reactive and non-judgmental quality, including towards positive emotions. - 4.
-Meditation is cultivating an enjoyable, restful inner quality.
+Meditation is a cultivation of "the middle way," or a balanced cultivation of activity and restfulness. - 3.Meditation is developing a passive, non-reactive and non-judgmental quality, including towards positive emotions. - 4.
+Meditation is cultivating an enjoyable inner quality, which may include a variety of experiences.

-4 MEDITATIVE CULTIVATIONS:
+3 MEDITATIVE CULTIVATIONS: